French sweep all 3 races on Day 1 of Australia Sail GP - WHIZ News

 SYDNEY (AP) — Quentin Delapierre steered the French team to three straight wins in gusty, shifting winds Saturday to take a six-point lead over Jimmy Spithill’s U.S. team on Day 1 of the Australia Sail Grand Prix.

+Delapierre won the opening race after the New Zealand team was penalized at the start, the Australian team was penalized at the last gate and the British team lost a sailor overboard.

-The American boat placed second in the first two races and fifth in the third to hold second spot with 24 points, and the two-time defending series champion Australians were third after a difficult day with 20 points, one ahead of Emirates GBR.
+Spithill’s U.S. team placed second in the first two races and fifth in the third to hold second spot with 24 points, and the two-time defending series champion Australians were third after a difficult day with 20 points, one ahead of Emirates GBR.
+Denmark was in fifth place on 18 points, New Zealand was in sixth place on 17 and Canada had 14.

-There’s two scheduled fleet races on Sunday before the top three teams advance to the race final on Sydney Harbour.
+“We tried to push harder in these tricky conditions and it was quite rough,” Delapierre said. ”I tried to keep the boat in a safe position and tried to get the right start and for now it works.”

 The Aussies were going for a hat trick on home waters in the Australia Sail Grand Prix, the third-to-last regatta of SailGP’s third season but had technical problems before and during the first race and had to settle for third, fourth and sixth in the three races.

+GBR briefly surged to the lead but grinder Matt Gotrel fell overboard and the British dropped back to sixth as the crew pulled him back in, allowing the French and Americans to sail to first and second.

+GBR strategist Hannah Mills said Gotrel was fine, but “it was a pretty scary situation — he went straight over the front, but the guys did a great job getting him back on board.”

-Ahead of the weekend, Team Australia, the two-time defending champion in the global league, held a nine-point lead in the season standings over New Zealand, with Britain’s Ben Ainslie another five points back.
+Ahead of the weekend, Team Australia held a nine-point lead in the season standings over New Zealand, with Britain’s Ben Ainslie another five points back.

-After Day 1 in Sydney, Ainslie’s Emirates GBR was in fourth spot on 19 points after finishing second in the third race, one point ahead of Denmark.
-New Zealand was in sixth place on 17 points and Canada had 14.

 Spithill said the wind “really played havoc” with the racing among the nine 50-foot catamarans on Saturday.